 - 4. A vehicle usually supports several PIDs, however, only a limited amount of PID data can be displayed on the screen at one time.
 If additional PID data is available, a small arrow will be shown on the display.
-Use the UP ▲ and DOWN ▼ buttons, as necessary, to scroll up or down to view all available PID data. - If communication with the vehicle is lost while viewing Live Data, a Communication Lost" message shows on the Scan Tool's display. - Press and release the ENTER button again to return to the PID list. - You can display a maximum of two PIDs in "graph" mode at any given time. - With two PID shown in "graph" mode, press and hold the LD button to superimpose one graph on the other.
+Use the UP ▲ and DOWN ▼ buttons, as necessary, to scroll up or down to view all available PID data. - If communication with the vehicle is lost while viewing Live Data, a Communication Lost" message shows on the Scan Tool's display. - 5.
+Press and release the ENTER button to view the currently selected PID in "graph" mode.
+Press and release the ENTER button again to return to the PID list - You can display a maximum of two PIDs in "graph" mode at any given time. - With two PID shown in "graph" mode, press and hold the LD button to superimpose one graph on the other.
 Release the LD button to separate the graphs. - 6.
 Press and hold the ENTER → button to view the "expanded" definition for the currently selected PID.
 Release the ENTER → button to return to the PID list.